-N. Deferred outflows of resources
+O. Deferred outflows of resources

 In addition to assets, the Statement of Net Position or Balance Sheet will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-The District could have four items that qualify for reporting in this category.
+The District may have four items that qualify for reporting in this category.
 First is the deferred charge on refunding reported in the Statement of Net Position.
 A deferred charge on refunding results from the difference in the carrying value of refunded debt and its reacquisition price.
 This amount is deferred and amortized over the shorter of the life of the refunded or refunding debt.
 The second item is related to pensions reported in the Statement of Net Position.
 This represents the effect of the net change in the District's proportion of the collective net pension asset or liability and difference during the measurement period between the District's contributions and its proportion share of total contributions to the pension systems not included in pension expense.
 The third item is the District contributions to the pension systems (NYSTRS and NYSERS Systems) and OPEB subsequent to the measurement date.
 The fourth item relates to OPEB reporting in the Statement of Net Position.
 This represents the effect of the net change in the actual and expected experience.

-O. Deferred inflows of resources
+P. Deferred inflows of resources

 In addition to liabilities, the Statement of Net Position or Balance Sheet will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position/fund balance that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The District could have four items that qualify for reporting in this category.
+The District may have five items that qualify for reporting in this category.
 First arises only under a modified accrual basis of accounting and is reported as unavailable revenue - property taxes.
 The second item is related to pensions reported in the Statement of Net Position.
 This represents the effect of the net change in the District's proportion of the collective net pension asset or liability (NYSTRS and NYSERS System) and difference during the measurement periods between the District's contributions and its proportion share of total contributions to the pension systems not included in pension expense.
 The third item is revenues from grants received that have met all other eligibility requirements except those related to time restrictions.
 The fourth item is related to OPEB reported in the Statement of Net Position.
 This represents the effect of the net changes of assumptions or other inputs.
+The fifth item is related to leases which are recorded at the initiation of the lease in an amount equal to the initial recording of the lease receivable and are amortized on a straight-line basis over the term of the lease.

-P. Unearned revenue
+Q. Unearned revenue